Long Term Weight Loss by Gastric Sleeve in Los Angeles, CA | HLB

 Patients with bypass also have a near 2% lifetime risk of bowel obstruction.
 This risk is also something gastric sleeve patients don’t have to worry about.

-Therefore, if you are considering bariatrics and you don’t require a bypass, the gastric sleeve is the simpler and safer way to go.
+Therefore, if you are considering bariatrics and don’t require a bypass, the gastric sleeve is the simpler and safer way.

-A recent JAMA study also showed that more patients require revision surgery after gastric bypass than they do when undergoing a gastric sleeve procedure.
+A recent JAMA study also showed that more patients require revision surgery after gastric bypass than when undergoing a gastric sleeve procedure.

 Why Would a Patient Require Gastric Bypass?